abhi1nandy2/School_Notes/Typed_Notes/Chapter-2/7_Aug.md

-Q1.
-Consider a train which can accelerate with an acceleration of 20 cm/s<sup>2</sup> and slow down with deceleration of 100 cm/s<sup>2</sup>.
+Q. Consider a train which can accelerate with an acceleration of 20 cm/s<sup>2</sup> and slow down with deceleration of 100 cm/s<sup>2</sup>.
 Find the minimum time for the train to travel between the stations 2.7km apart.

-A1.
+Ans.

 v<sub>m</sub> = 0 + 0.2t (**Recall**: 20cm = 20/100 m = 0.2m)